lukaszcz/coqhammer/README.md

 The tutorial files are available in [examples/tutorial](examples/tutorial).

-See also a formalisation of various sorting algorithms with sauto:
+See also a formalisation of various sorting algorithms with `sauto`:
 [https://github.com/lukaszcz/sortalgs](https://github.com/lukaszcz/sortalgs).

 Requirements